Shenyang Dongjin F.C.: History

 Founded as Jinan Fulu Football Club in Jinan on 11 June 1996, they were renamed Jinan Sanyun after their first ever China League Two season that year.
 In 1999, they were renamed again as Jining Dranix Football Club (Simplified Chinese: 济宁九巨龙足球俱乐部) after moving to Jining.
 They stayed there until 2004.
 In 2005, they moved to Cixi and were renamed Ningbo Cixi Chipard Football Club (Simplified Chinese: 宁波慈溪中豹足球俱乐部).
 There, they played at Ningbo Cixi Stadium.
 They didn't compete in the 2007 season and moved to Shenyang at the start of the 2008 China League Two season, renaming themselves again as Shenyang Dongjin.

-In February 2012, Shenyang Dongjin announced they would move to Hohhot for 2012 and 2013 league season, during which they would be renamed as Hohhot Dongjin.
+In February 2012, Shenyang Dongjin announced they would move to Hohhot for the 2012 and 2013 league seasons, during which they would be renamed as Hohhot Dongjin.
 The club finished in the bottom of the league and was relegated to League Two.

 On 11 July 2018, the Chinese Football Association announced that Shenyang Dongjin failed to register for the rest of the season due to wage arrears, which marks the end of the club and its history which spans more than two decades.